Agile-Software-Engineering-25/team-13-backend-exagrad-student-service/README.md

-# UserService
+# Exagrad Student Service

-UserService is a Spring Boot-based application designed to manage user-related operations.
+ExaGrad Student Service is a Spring Boot–based application designed to manage student-related operations at SAU in connection with exams and grades.
 It leverages modern Java (Java 21) and integrates with various Spring Boot modules for web, data, and testing functionalities.

 ## Features

-- RESTful API for user management
+- RESTful API for exames and grades from student
 - Integration with H2 in-memory database
 - Dependency injection and configuration using Spring Boot
 - Unit and integration testing with JUnit 5